Rainbow Springs State Park

 Seasonal tubing is among the park's most sought-after activities.
 From approximately April through September, visitors can purchase a tube and tram pass for around $24-$25 and float a gentle two-mile stretch of the Rainbow River, drifting over sand and limestone beneath a canopy of trees.
 Outside tubing season, the river remains open to kayakers, canoeists, and paddleboarders year-round.
 Anglers will find largemouth bass, bluegill, and other freshwater species throughout the spring run.

-Camping at Rainbow Springs accommodates both tent and RV visitors across 60 sites equipped with full hookups, including water, electric, and sewer connections.
-At $30 per night, the campground provides an affordable base for exploring the broader Dunnellon and Marion County region.
+Camping at Rainbow Springs accommodates both tent and RV visitors across approximately 60 sites spread over three loops at the separate campground entrance (18185 SW 94th Street, Dunnellon).
+Sites are equipped with water and electric hookups; individual sewer hookups are NOT provided, but a dump station is available on-site.
+The campground also includes tent-only and accessible sites.
+At approximately $30 per night plus utility and reservation fees, the campground provides an affordable base for exploring the broader Dunnellon and Marion County region.
 Hikers can traverse multiple nature trails winding through upland forests and along the river, where birdwatchers regularly spot limpkins, barred owls, red-shouldered hawks, and a variety of wading birds.

 Whether you come for the swimming, the tubing, the historic waterfalls, or simply the peace of an afternoon picnic beside one of Florida's great springs, Rainbow Springs State Park delivers an experience that has captivated visitors for millennia.
 Its combination of natural wonder, recreational variety, and preserved history makes it one of the most rewarding day trips from Ocala and a destination worth returning to throughout the year.